vlad-aleksandrov/spring-cache-aerospike/README.md

 * `Class<? extends Serializer> serializerClass` - cached value serializer class implementing `Serializer` interface.
 Provided implementations are [Kryo](https://github.com/EsotericSoftware/kryo) and [Snappy](https://github.com/dain/snappy)
  * `FSTSerializer.class` - cached value must implement `Serializable` interface
  * `KryoSerializer.class`- cached value must have default "no-args" constructor
- * `KryoReflectionSupportSerializer.class` - Kryo serializer that uses sun's `ReflectionFactory` to create new instance for classes without a default constructor.
+ * `KryoReflectionSupportSerializer.class` - Kryo serializer that uses Sun's `ReflectionFactory` to create new instance for classes without a default constructor.
 * `StoreCompression compression` - cached value compression type.
 Supported types are `NONE` and `SNAPPY` (see [Snappy](https://github.com/dain/snappy)).
 Default is `NONE`.
 * `AerospikeCacheConfig[] caches` - pre-configured caches.
 If cache name is not defined here, it will be created automatically with default parameters. `AerospikeCacheConfig` parameters are:
  * `String name` - cache name in *namespace:setname* format.
 If name does not have *namespace* part, the cache will be created in `defaultNamespace`.